 Overview

-Winter Park is the oldest luxury address in Central Florida — a small city of roughly 30,000 residents laid out in 1882 around a chain of six interconnected lakes, with red-brick streets, mature oak canopies, and a walkable core built around Park Avenue.
+Winter Park is among Central Florida's oldest residential neighborhoods — a small city of roughly 30,000 residents laid out in 1882 around a chain of six interconnected lakes, with red-brick streets, mature oak canopies, and a walkable core built around Park Avenue.
 Unlike the gated master-planned communities to the west and south, Winter Park is a historic town: homes sit on tree-lined public streets, neighbors know each other, and the luxury inventory trades among a tight-knit group of multi-generational residents, Rollins College families, and executives who want a waterfront estate with a walkable Main Street.

 Park Avenue & Rollins College